steveseguin/social_stream/README.md

 Download+extract or clone the SocialStream code somewhere.

-Go to about:debugging#/runtime/this-firefox in Firefox and select Load Temporary Add-on.
+Go to `about:debugging#/runtime/this-firefox` in Firefox and select Load Temporary Add-on.

 Select any file inside the SocialStream folder.

 You're done.
 This is a temporary install and none of the settings made will be persist, including your session ID.

-You will still need to manually redo these steps to update when needed.
+You will still need to manually redo these steps to update when needed, but you can use the newest version of the code.

 ##### Second way: